-Marywood University, sponsored by the Congregation of the Sisters, Servants of the Immaculate belief that education empowers people.
+Marywood University, sponsored by the Congregation of the Sisters, Servants of the Immaculate Heart of Mary, roots itself in the Catholic intellectual tradition, the principle of justice, and the belief that education empowers people.
 The University integrates an enduring liberal arts tradition and professional disciplines to create a comprehensive learning experience.
 Our undergraduate and graduate programs promote academic excellence, advance innovative scholarship, and foster leadership in service to others.
 Within a welcoming and supportive community, Marywood challenges individuals of all backgrounds to achieve their full potential and make choices based on spiritual and ethical values.
 Marywood University prepares students to seek sustainable solutions for the common good and educates global citizens to live responsibly in an interdependent world.